deliveryhero/gcp-config-connector-tagging-operator/README.md

 ## Contributing

-// TODO(user): Add detailed information on how you would like others to contribute to this project
+To contribute, please read our [contributing docs](CONTRIBUTING.md).
 **NOTE:** Run `make help` for more information on all potential `make` targets

 More information can be found via the [Kubebuilder Documentation](https://book.kubebuilder.io/introduction.html)

-## Contributing

-To contribute, please read our [contributing docs](CONTRIBUTING.md).

 ## License